Desk with Laptop, Calculator, Files and small model of house with epc colours

 Introduction

-If you are interested in Energy Performance Certificates (EPCs) then you might be interested in the following ways to obtain information about lodged certificates.
+If you're interested in Energy Performance Certificates (EPCs) you might be interested in the following ways to obtain information about lodged certificates.

 The National EPC Registers